lucienl100/marine-8080-project/README.md

 | Timmy Truong  | Shaders, Interface and README     |![0%](https://progress-bar.dev/0)|
 | Nathan Rearick    | Movement, Camera, Controls     |![25%](https://progress-bar.dev/25)|
 | Lucien Lu    | Level design, Turrets and Projectiles      |![20%](https://progress-bar.dev/20)|

+## Contributers

+All the turrets and other map assets are modelled by Kevin Gao, Email: kevin.haha@gmail.com, Instagram: https://www.instagram.com/keving_win98se/

 ## Explanation of the game
 Our game is a first person shooter (FPS) that....